krsticzoran/basketball-coach/README.md

 ## Project Status

-This project is in the middle stage of development.
+his project is almost complete, with only minor changes possibly needed.

 ## About the Coach